Bill Pye (ice hockey): Career

 After graduating, Pye began his professional career in the Sabres' minor league system.
 The closest Pye got to playing in the NHL was as an emergency call-up on two occasions.
-In November 1992, Dominik Hasek was suffering from a groin injury and Pye sat on the bench in game against the Ottawa Senators.
+In November 1992, Dominik Hašek was suffering from a groin injury and Pye sat on the bench in game against the Ottawa Senators.
 He was replaced the following day by Clint Malarchuk.
-Almost two months later both Darren Puppa and Dominik Hasek were injured and Pye was recalled to serve as a backup for Tom Draper.
+Almost two months later both Darren Puppa and Dominik Hašek were injured and Pye was recalled to serve as a backup for Tom Draper.
 He remained with the Sabres for a week but didn't play in any of the games.
 Pye was never able to find his form in the pro game and was progressively demoted until landing in the WPHL in the mid-90's.
 Pye had three 20-win seasons over a 4-year span and decided to call it quits in 2000.
 Upon his retirement as a player, Pye founded the "Billy Pye Goaltending Academy" and continued to operate the business in the Dallas–Fort Worth area.

 While operating his business, Pye served as the goaltending coach for a few local junior teams, including the Wichita Falls Wildcats.
 He was inducted into the Northern Michigan Athletic Hall of Fame in 2007.